MattyD797/droneSQL/README.md

 # droneSQL
-Create a database management system for a customized multi-sensor unmanned aircraft system.
+Create a database management system (DBMS) for a customized multi-sensor unmanned aircraft system.

+Geopackages are a relational DBMS constructed with sqlite3.
+Since sqlite3 lacks some functionality in comparison to a conventional SQL server it needs the spatialite extension to format geometries to a GIS readable BLOB (binary large object).
+Feel free to change the point geometry to any of the acceptable [types](https://www.gaia-gis.it/gaia-sins/spatialite-cookbook-5/cookbook_topics.02.html).
+If no lines/points/polygons display in QGIS this means QGIS is unable to read your geometry and you can see this if you try to pan to one of your attributes.
+QGIS will display an error saying it was unable to find a geometry.

 # Command Line
 ```